Getting Started with Data Analytics Use Cases

 The analytics process can vary based on the degree of complexity of the use case.

 For businesses that are on the cusp of transforming their data for meaningful analysis, the key is to follow a logical process.
-The above method has been generalized from WWT’s interaction with a variety of clients across industries, and we have noticed greater chances of success when following the outlined process.
+The above method has been generalized from World Wide Technology's interaction with a variety of clients across industries, and we have noticed greater chances of success when following the outlined process.
+See WWT clients' success stories in harnessing data for transformative business outcomes.